myinxd/cav_gcnn/README.md

 - Third-party codes and products used are distributed under their own licenses.

 ## Citation
-This work has been accepted and advancely published, which can be cited under the bibtex style as follows,
+This work has been accepted and published, which can be cited under the bibtex style as follows,
 ```tex
 @article{Ma2017cavity,
   title={An approach to detect cavities in X-ray astronomical images using granular convolutional neural networks},